This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 They learn to get out of their comfort zone, do what scares them and have a childhood that they can look back on one day and appreciate (although they might not appreciate it at the time).

 Life is about enjoying experiences and accumulating memories — it’s what shapes who we are and is the only thing that we can take with us to the end.

 It also teaches them that they don’t need much stuff, especially if you’re traveling hand luggage only.

 Once a child enters school, their innate desire to explore, ask questions, and goof off slowly gets shoved back into a box of rules, regulation, and conformity.

 When you travel with your children, all of this is removed.

-The earth becomes their classroom and all its inhabitants with varying degrees of skin colour, languages and beliefs become their teachers.
+The Earth becomes their classroom and all its global citizens and cultures, with varying degrees of skin colour, languages and beliefs become their teachers.

 My children are quickly learning that strangers can easily become friends.
 All it takes is a smile to break down barriers, a common connection, a few stories to share, games to play, and a laugh thrown in.